 A group of journalism students meet college namesake Bob Schieffer.

-Our Journalism Department emphasizes presenting truthful information to diverse audiences in a free society.
+Our ACEJMC-accredited Department of Journalism emphasizes presenting truthful information to diverse audiences in a free society.
 Students become skilled in reporting and editing news in real time for multiple media formats.
 Courses emphasize journalists’ ethical and legal responsibilities, and the role of news media in society.
-Student Media includes the campus news platform TCU360.com, which is an umbrella for The 109, PolitiFrog, Image magazine and several broadcast shows, as well as The Skiff newspaper, which publishes weekly.
+Student Media produces the campus news platform TCU360.com, which is an umbrella for PolitiFrog, The Skiff newspaper, which publishes weekly, and multiple shows: TCU News Now, The Leap and Unscripted.

 STRATEGIC COMMUNICATION